linuxreader/linuxreader.github.io/content/desktop/My Fedora Setup.md

 sudo usermod -a -G libvirt $(whoami) && sudo usermod -a -G kvm $(whoami)
 ```

+use the Tweaks app to set the appearance of Legacy Applications to 'adwaita-dark'.
 ## Configure Howdy
 Howdy is a tool for using an IR webcam for authentication:
 ```bash